Hengist, King of Kent: Genre

 The play is an anomaly in Middleton's œuvre, as his only overt history play.
 Its genre does not prevent the playwright from injecting his usual sexual and thematic preoccupations.
 (One critic has called it "quirky".)
 In resorting to what by 1620 was a somewhat antiquated genre, Middleton chose to exploit an equally dated (from the 1620 perspective) dramaturgical technique: the murders of Constantius and Vortimer are acted out in dumb show instead of being portrayed in the usual combination of speech and action.
 Another dumb show features a personified Fortune figure.

 Title

-Through most of its existence the play was known by the title that refers to its comic sub-plot, as is true of a few other English Renaissance plays, like Blurt, Master Constable.
+Through most of its existence the play was known by the title that refers to its comic sub-plot, as is true of a few other English Renaissance plays, like Blurt, Master Constable (also attributed, by some, to Middleton).
 However, modern scholarship tends to prefer the title from the manuscripts, which refers to the play's main plot.
 Samuel Pepys was reading it as The Mayor of Quinborough on 16 June 1666, calling it "a simple play" in his diary.

-In 2005 it was published by Nick Hern Books under the title Mayor of Queenborough.
+In 2004 it was published by Nick Hern Books, under the title Mayor of Queenborough, edited by Howard Marchitello.

-In the subplot, Middleton takes a satirical jab at the theatrical profession: in Act V, scene i, three thieves pretend to be actors in order to cheat the Mayor.
+In the subplot, Middleton takes a satirical jab at the theatrical profession when, in Act V, scene i, three thieves pretend to be actors in order to cheat the mayor.